Fort William Shinty Club: Four in a row

 Fort again won the Camanachd Cup in 2007 by defeating Inveraray 3–1 in Inverness.
 The club got off to a shaky start in the 2008 season but won the Camanachd Cup yet again 2008, the first time that they had retained the trophy.
 The club created history by playing the first-ever top-flight fixture on a Sunday against Lochaber Camanachd on 22 June 2008.
 The club's reserve team also won the Strathdearn Cup in 2008 for the first time.
 In 2009, the club won the Camanachd Cup for a third successive year, beating Kyles Athletic 4–3 in the final at Oban.
 That victory added them to the select band of clubs which have won the Camanachd Cup three times in a row, the other clubs being Kingussie, Newtonmore and Kyles Athletic.

 James Clark was the talisman for the three in a row years, his last-minute goals causing heartache for Kyles Athletic in particular in the 2009 final.

 Through the successful three in a row years, the manager was club stalwart Drew MacNeil, who was also captain in 2005 when they defeated Kilmallie.
 However, in controversial circumstances, MacNeil claimed he was being forced out of the club due to conflict with the club's board.
 The club committee sacked MacNeil in late October along with his coach Graeme MacMillan due a "breakdown of relationships".

 MacNeil was succeeded for the 2010 season by Peter MacIntyre, returning to the post which he had co-held with Davie Stafford when the team won the Premier League.
 MacIntyre made a strong start to the 2010 season with some good results despite his team not displaying the pomp of old, a 14–0 defeat of Glasgow Mid-Argyll aside.
 However, there was a massive shock in the MacTavish Cup semi-final when local rivals Kilmallie, playing in North Division One, knocked them out 4–3.
-However the club went on to record a fourth successive Camanachd Cup win, placing them in the same company as Newtonmore and Kingussie.
+Yet, the club went on to record a fourth successive Camanachd Cup win, placing them in the same company as Newtonmore and Kingussie.